fssfll/fssfll/spike/lessons/spike_basecode/spike_basecode.md

 ---
-title: VSC and Bolton Robotics Base Code
+title: Pybricks IDE and Bolton Robotics Base Code
-subtitle: Learn the basics of Visual Studio Code and the Bolton Robotics Base Code
+subtitle: Learn the basics of the Pybricks IDE and the Bolton Robotics Base Code
 ---

 # What is the Bolton Robotics Base Code?